RMachnik/rmachnik.github.io/_posts/2020-05-07-working-in-corporation.md

 `Hate or love...?`

-Let me start with **why**.
+Let me start with `why`.
 I wanted to write this because I think it is worth to share.
 Especially something that you've experienced.
 I see quite a lot of valuable articles recently so wanted to pay the debt.
 I am writing my own.

 I do work for the corporation, pretty big one.
-That is not my first corporation I am working in.
+That is not my first corporation I am working for.
 However, I've used to for a startup as well.
 I was programmer, team leader in both places.
 My role and responsibilities were very similar.
 Nevertheless, I see some differences.